 Summary:

-The city of Dayton, Pennsylvania is home to a single standout elementary school, Dayton Elementary School, which serves students from kindergarten through 6th grade and is part of the Armstrong School District.
-Dayton Elementary consistently outperforms district and state averages on standardized tests, ranking among the top 25% of elementary schools in Pennsylvania for the past three years.
-Despite serving a student population with a high level of economic need, with 100% of students eligible for free or reduced-price lunch, the school delivers exceptional academic outcomes.
+The city of Dayton, Pennsylvania is home to a single standout elementary school, Dayton Elementary School, which serves grades K-6 and is part of the Armstrong School District.
+Despite serving a predominantly economically disadvantaged student population, with 100% of its students eligible for free or reduced-price lunch, Dayton Elementary School has consistently ranked in the top third of Pennsylvania elementary schools over the past three school years and has achieved impressive proficiency rates on standardized tests.

 Thank you for your feedback!